 What Materials Are Needed When Building A Garden Wildlife Pond?

-Building a pond requires planning and knowing the right tools to ensure that all the measurements are correct.
+Building a pond requires planning and knowing the right tools to ensure all measurements are correct.
 There is always room to improvise with some of the materials.
-Everything is readily available, and all it takes is learning how to apply the materials.
+Everything is readily available; all it takes is learning how to apply the materials.

 - Garden